 CBD Side Effects

-While CBD is generally considered safe, some people who take CBD may experience some side effects including: diarrhea, fatigue, changes in appetite, and/or changes in weight.
+While CBD is generally considered safe, some people who take CBD may experience some side effects including dry mouth, diarrhea, fatigue, changes in appetite, and/or changes in weight.

 CBD may also interact with other medications or dietary supplements you’re taking.
 Exercise particular caution if you take medications, such as blood thinners, that come with a “grapefruit warning.”
 CBD and grapefruit both interact with enzymes that are important to drug metabolism.